HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 By the time you are ready to enter your first business transactions you will need to make a decision whether to use the cash or accrual method of accounting.
 The advantage of cash basis accounting is its simplicity for small businesses.
 Under this method, you record sales when you receive payment and record expenses when you write the checks.
 However, simplicity is not always better.
 Cash basis accounting also has significant disadvantages as well.
 Among them is the fact that net profit recognition can be extremely erratic due to the payment patterns of your customers and the timing of when you pay your expenses.
 Consequently, financial statements prepared using the cash basis of accounting can be distorted and misleading.

-Who should maintain the accounting records?
+Who should process the accounting records?

 Using accounting software